soup-bowl/wp-simple-smtp/.docker/readme.md

 To speed this up even more, I've included a small script that interfaces with [WP CLI][cli] to bypass the 5 minute install process.
 This will give you a basic functioning WordPress site with typically default development installation choices.
 The username is **admin** and the password is **password**.

 * For a regular install, run `docker-compose exec www quickstart`.
+* For a nightly install, run `docker-compose exec www quickstart beta`.
 * For a multisite instance, run `docker-compose exec www quickstart ms`.

 This **does not setup SMTP**, to avoid impeding testing procedures.
 You'll still need to do that.